 Dognapping is the term used to describe the theft of a dog.
 It is also referred to by its synonyms, pet kidnapping or dog flipping.
 Dogs can be stolen from anywhere – your backyard, your home, your car, or anywhere you leave your dog unattended.

-Sometimes, houses are broken into just to snatch a dog.
+Sometimes, dog thieves break into houses just to snatch a dog.
 Occasionally, armed robbers attack dog owners on the street and make off with the pooch.
-Dog thieves have even been known to develop elaborate scams to take your pup; like these two women who pretended to be an Animal Cruelty Task Force in Los Angeles.
+Dog thieves have even been known to develop elaborate scams to take your pup.
+Like, for example, these two women who pretended to be an Animal Cruelty Task Force in Los Angeles.
 Perpetrators of dog theft may use violence, or tactics such as distraction or intimidation.

 How common is dognapping?

-In the United Kingdom and United States, for example, reports of dognapping have surged.
+During the COVID-19 pandemic in the United Kingdom and United States, reports of dognapping have surged.
 Some rural areas of the UK are the worst areas for dog theft.
 In these places, dognapping has doubled or tripled from pre-pandemic levels, according to police reports.

-Have you been seeing more dognapping stories in the news?
-Experts warn that the media attention given to dognapping may be fueling the rise in some places.
-High-profile cases, such as the 2021 theft of singer Lady Gaga’s French bulldogs by two gunmen in Los Angeles, could inspire future dognappers to try their hand at pet theft.
-(Thanks to the tremendous amount of publicity surrounding the case, Lady Gaga’s pups were found safe two days after the theft, although the dogs’ handler was seriously injured.)
+Sadly, experts warn that media attention to high-profile dognapping cases might actually fuel the rise.
+Like, for example, the 2021 theft of singer Lady Gaga’s French bulldogs by two gunmen in Los Angeles.
+(Which could inspire future dognappers to try their hand at pet theft.)
+Thanks to the tremendous amount of publicity surrounding the case, Lady Gaga’s pups were found safe two days after the theft, although the dogs’ handler was seriously injured.

 What types of dogs are stolen?

 Any dog is at risk for dognapping, but pedigreed and purebred dogs top the list of dognapping targets.
 These popular and expensive breeds may sell for more than $2,000, meaning that dognappers can make a quick profit by stealing and selling these dogs.
-The exception on this list is the pit bull, which may be sold as an illegal fighting dog.
 Here is a list of the most commonly stolen dog breeds:

 1. Yorkshire Terrier